sightsdev/sights/README.md

 ## Usage

-If you don't wish to run it under supervisor, or simply wish to run it manually, you can, with:
+If you don't wish to run it under supervisor, or simply wish to run it manually, you can do so with:

 ```sh
 sudo python3 /opt/sart/SARTRobot/manager.py
 ```

-Other config files (default is `robot.json` in the configs directory) can be loaded with the `-c` flag:
+Other config files (default is `robot.json` in the `configs/` directory) can be loaded with the `-c` flag:

 ```sh
 cd /opt/sart/SARTRobot